mimiyin/designing-for-education/2015-syllabus.md

 <b>Design Practice:</b> Iteration
 - Revisit your design and turn it into an assessment tool.

-### Week 8 Higher Ed and The "Future" of Education
+### Week 8 Higher Ed and The Economics of Education
 <b>Reading</b> Anya Kamenetz: DIY U - Chapters 1-6

-#### Present Proposal for Final Project
-- Focus: Teacher, Student, Administrator
-- Demographics
-- Level of education
-- Starting point: Pedagogy, Behavior Psych, Assessment, Logistics/Administration

-### Week 9
-#### IT/Logistics, Adoption/Deployment and Measuring Efficacy
-- Connectivity
-- Choosing hardware and the perils of platform lock-in.
-- Deployment fiascos.
-(Amplify, L.A.
-School District)
-- The challenges of persuading teachers to adopt new technologies.
-- (The lack of) professional development (teacher training).
-- Nascent attempts to test efficacy of software (e.g. LEAP-Chicago, NYC DOE)
-- EdSurge’s product review catalog

-#### The Economics of Education
 - Budget breakdown: Administrative versus Instructional versus Physical Plant
 - What should we be measuring?
 - Non-profit versus for-profit